IamRam4/RAG_with_AI_Agents/README.md

 Would love to hear your thoughts!
 Have you worked with RAG-based AI agents before?
 Let’s discuss! 🚀

 #AI #MachineLearning #RAG #Chatbots #ArtificialIntelligence #Langchain #LLM #NLP #VectorDB #WebSearch

+## Usage :
+simply open the notebook in colab and add appropriate api_key's to use.